lostintransaction/lostintransaction.github.io/_src/posts/2014-03-14-deriving-a-bitcoin-public-key-from-a-private-key.md

 I've been wondering about the relationship between Bitcoin public and private keys.
-I know they are [Elliptic Curve DSA (ECDSA)][wiki:ecdsa] key pairs, and I've seen the [`Q = dG` explanation][so] on a few sites, but it leaves out many details.
-Figuring it out seems like a good learning opportunity so this post describes how to derive a public key from a private key with conrete, runnable C code.
+I know they are [Elliptic Curve DSA (ECDSA)][wiki:ecdsa] key pairs, and I've seen the [`Q = dG` explanation][so] on a few sites, but they leave out some details.
+I wanted to experiment, so this post describes how to derive a public key from a private key with runnable C code.

 [wiki:ecdsa]: http://en.wikipedia.org/wiki/Elliptic_Curve_DSA "Wikipedia: Elliptic Curve DSA"
 [so]: http://stackoverflow.com/questions/12480776/how-do-i-obtain-the-public-key-from-an-ecdsa-private-key-in-openssl "Stack Overflow: Public Key from Private Key"

 <!-- more -->

-The Stack Overflow post says that in the `Q = dG` equation, `Q` is the public key and `d` is the private key, but does not explain `G`, the group parameter.
+The [accepted Stack Overflow answer from the previous link][so2] says that in the `Q = dG` equation, `Q` is the public key and `d` is the private key, but does not explain `G`, the group parameter.
 Luckily, some Googling quickly finds that Bitcoin uses the [`secp256k1` ECDSA curve][wiki].

+[so2]: http://stackoverflow.com/a/12482384/951881 "Stack Overflow: Public Key from Private Key Answer"
 [wiki]: https://en.bitcoin.it/wiki/Secp256k1 "secp256k1 Bitcoin wiki entry"

-Next, I looked at the [OpenSSL][openssl] `libcrypto` library, in the [function mentioned in the Stack Overflow post][ec_key], `EC_KEY_generate_key`.
-Here's the line that performs the multiplication again:
+Next, I looked at the [OpenSSL][openssl] `libcrypto` library, in the [function mentioned in the Stack Overflow post, `EC_KEY_generate_key`][ec_key].
+Here's the line that performs the multiplication:

 ```c
 EC_POINT_mul(eckey->group, pub_key, priv_key, NULL, NULL, ctx);
 ```

-In my case, I'm supplying the `priv_key` and the `pub_key` is the output parameter, so we just need to pass in the appropriate group as the first parameter.
+In my case, I'm supplying `priv_key` and `pub_key` is the output parameter, so I just need the appropriate group for the first parameter.
 OpenSSL has
-[already defined the `secp256k1` curve][obj_mac] (in
-`crypto/objects/obj_mac.h`), so it's just a matter of getting the right data representation.
-Here is the
-[header for that function][openssl:ec]
+[already defined the `secp256k1` curve][obj_mac], so it's just a matter of getting the right data representation.
+Here is the [header for that function][openssl:ech]

 ```c
 /** Computes r = generator * n + q * m